SAP-samples/sme-partner-reference-application/Tutorials/03-One-Off-Deployment.md

 BTP Cockpit (subaccount):

-Open the *Service Marketplace* and select the *Launchpad Service*.
+Open the *Service Marketplace* and select the service *SAP Build Work Zone*.
-Create a subscription of the *Launchpad Service* with
+Create a subscription of *SAP Build Work Zone* with
-- Service: *Launchpad*
+- Service: *SAP Build Work Zone*
-- Plan: *standard - Subscription*
+- Plan: *standard*

 Open *Users* and add the role collection *Launchpad_Admin* to your user.

-> Note: The SAP Launchpad provides the managed application router, which we are using to manage application authentication and tokens.
-You need to subscribe the Launchpad service before deploying your application to ensure that the Web app can be published as "HTML5 Application".
+> Note: The SAP Build Work Zone provides the managed application router, which we are using to manage application authentication and tokens.
+You need to subscribe the SAP Build Work Zone before deploying your application to ensure that the Web app can be published as "HTML5 Application".

 ***Prepare project configuration (make adjustments) for Cloud Foundry deployments***